 Before you make a final decision, get your team’s input.
 Run a small pilot with a few team members or send out a survey to understand what they truly need.
 You can also see how an app performs for businesses like yours by checking out user reviews from companies of a similar size or in the same industry.
 This feedback is invaluable for finding a solution that your employees will not only use but also appreciate.
 The right app should solve problems for them, not create new ones.

-Don't Forget Security and Compliance
+A Quick Check on Security and Compliance

 It’s easy to get wrapped up in features and integrations, but let’s talk about something that can’t be an afterthought: security.
 A desk booking app handles your team’s data—who is in the office, when they’re coming in, and which spaces they’re using.
 Protecting this information is fundamental to building trust with your employees and safeguarding your company.
 A breach doesn’t just expose data; it erodes the confidence your team has in new workplace tools and company policies.